 Ease of Use

 This unit has a two-button operation, which makes it all the easier to use.
 The main button is for selecting your scan mode, while the other is for laser ranging.
-It also has a scan mode that enables it to constantly take readings.
+It also has a scan mode that enables range finders to constantly take readings.

 The LCD display is also very easy to read, although there should be enough ambient light for you to do so.
 I found it to be difficult to read in low light conditions.